RouninMedia/searchFilters-for-ashSearch/README.md

 _____

 ### Example 3
-**searchFilters** which include only Spanish language content and only include the index page of the `/hojas-de-datos-de-seguridad/` folder:
+**searchFilters** which include only Spanish language content and only include the index page at the root of the `/hojas-de-datos-de-seguridad/` folder:

 ```json
 {